syedumerahmedcode/linkedlist/readme.md

 ## Traversal - Doubly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (114)
 - Time complexity of creation with one node: O(n).

+### Reverse Traversal - Doubly linked list
+- TODO: Add a diagram depicting the deletion in a singly linked list.
+(115)
+- Time complexity of creation with one node: O(n).

 ## Project structure